sheitannn/vitall/README.md

 - We want to create a distribution network by using torrents – a peer-to-peer sharing system.
 Once we complete our transcodings, we want to package them into one file and make them available to everyone via torrent.
 Thus, maintaining the principle of a master copy.
 Everyone will become part of the chain.

 # Outcomes
+- A browsable music directory
+- A transcribe of an interview tih Frans de Waard
+- A ocr, running text for reading
+- A printable directory coded in css
+- All of this things fostered in a website
+(maybe a 3d object of how we found the magazines)

 #### Outcome links